carnegie/vizlab-data-transfer/README.md

 Currently we support a variety of Python objects:
 * numpy ndarrays and recarrays
-* astropy FITS Table objects
+* astropy FITS Table and ImageHDU objects
 * matplotlib figures
 * pandas dataframes
 * Pillow images